-Now, even though it seems clear for at least some cases surveyed that contact was the main driver for the evolution of ejectives and uvulars, could this perhaps be only the proximate reason and the ultimate reason why they were replicated through contact be an adaptation to high-altitude environments such as those of the northern Caucasus and Eastern Tibet through language contact effects?
-As observed by Urban (2018), the extant literature is often Janus-faced when it comes to this question.
-Where clear evidence for contact as the factor that generated the spread of phonological phenomena across language and language family borders, this is swiftly integrated into an account based on adaptation to environmental conditions by stating that relevant features may have spread through contact precisely because they are adaptive (e.g. Everett et al. 2016b: 86 in response to Collins 2016).
-However, it is well to note that Eastern Tibet, where some amount of convergence regarding uvulars seems to have taken place, is notably lower in elevation than Western Tibet and has a markedly different climate and vegetation.
-One would accordingly have expected that convergence would rather take place at the highest altitudes if altitude were the relevant factor – note, however, that the language dynamics of altiplanos such as the Tibetan Plateau are usually different from mountain areas with a central crest (Nichols 2015) so that the account that operates with the assumption that higher altitude induces sociolinguistic isolation does not necessarily apply straightforwardly for these.
-More generally, we observed the spread of uvulars at least at both high and low altitudes (i.e. in Europe), which is another reason to prefer to not add another explanatory layer behind the contact-induced account (cf. Hammarström 2013 for similar reasoning).

-In sum, for those cases of spread of uvular and ejectives spread it turned out that contact, rather than sociolinguistic isolation, seemed to be a decisive factor.
+Now, even though it seems clear for some cases surveyed here that contact was the main driver for the diachronic development of ejectives and uvulars, could this perhaps be only the proximate reason, and could the ultimate reason why they were replicated through contact be an adaptation to high-altitude environments such as those of the Northern Caucasus and Eastern Tibet through language contact effects?
+Urban (2018) observed that the extant literature is often Janus-faced when it comes to this question.
+Where there is clear evidence for contact as the factor that generated the spread of phonological phenomena across language and language family borders, this is swiftly integrated into an account based on adaptation to environmental conditions by stating that relevant features may have spread through contact precisely because they are adaptive (e.g. Everett et al. 2016b: 86 in response to Collins 2016).
+However, note that Eastern Tibet, where some amount of convergence regarding uvulars seems to have taken place, is notably lower in elevation than Western Tibet and has a markedly different climate and vegetation.
+One would accordingly have expected that convergence would rather take place at the highest altitudes, if altitude were the driving factor.
+However, the language dynamics of altiplanos, such as the Tibetan Plateau, are usually different from mountain areas with a central crest (Nichols 2015).
+Therefore, the account that operates with the assumption that higher altitude induces sociolinguistic isolation does not necessarily apply straightforwardly for these.
+More generally, we observe the spread of uvulars at both high and low altitudes (i.e. in Europe), which is another reason for caution before adding another explanatory layer behind the contact-induced account (cf. Hammarström 2013 for similar reasoning).
+In sum, where uvular and ejectives were innovated contact, rather than sociolinguistic isolation, seems to be the decisive factor.

 5. Discussion

-In this contribution, we have examined the cross-linguistic distribution of two classes of sounds, ejectives and uvulars, and have sought to establish to what extent this distribution is predicted by environmental factors, concretely, the altitude of the area in which these languages are spoken.

-The analyses were carried out in light of two competing hypotheses that may account for that distribution: one, due to Everett (2013a), that invokes the adaptive value of ejectives in high-altitude environments because of the reduced articulatory effort of these sounds and/or the advantage in preventing desiccation in the low ambient humidity.
-The other, alluded to by Nichols (2012), rather, operates on considerations having to do with sociolinguistic typology; specifically, sociolinguistic isolation (manifested e.g. by intra-community use of languages at the highest altitudes and little L2 learning) should lead to the accruing of complex and marked language structures generally, a characterization that applies to both ejectives and uvulars.
+In this contribution, we have examined the cross-linguistic distribution of two classes of sounds, ejectives and uvulars.
+We have sought to establish to what extent this distribution is predicted by environmental factors, concretely, the altitude of the area in which these languages are spoken.
+Our analyses were carried out in light of two competing hypotheses that may account for that distribution: the first, due to Everett (2013a), invokes the adaptive value of ejectives in high-altitude environments because of the reduced articulatory effort of these sounds and/or the advantage in preventing desiccation in the low ambient humidity.
+The second, alluded to by Nichols (2012), rather, operates on considerations having to do with sociolinguistic typology; specifically, sociolinguistic isolation (manifested e.g. by intra-community use of languages at the highest altitudes and little L2 learning) leads to the accruing of complex and marked language structures generally, a characterization that applies to both ejectives and uvulars.

-Our analyses over significant improvements in terms of the primary data: we use the large PHOIBLE database to follow up on previous work in this regard by Everett (2013a, b) and a metric for altitude that avoids the simplicistic use of more or less arbitrarily chosen point coordinates.
+Our analyses offer significant improvements in terms of the primary data, i.e. we use the broad cross-linguistic coverage of the PHOIBLE database to follow up on previous work by Everett (2013a, b) and a metric for altitude that avoids the simplistic use of more or less arbitrarily chosen point coordinates.